 What is the Storytelling, Poetry and Campaigning Project?

-Our workshops aim to create space for people affected by cancer, especially those underserved because of ethnicity or postcode, to share their stories and affect positive change to cancer care services.
+Between January and April 2021, we ran workshops aimed to create space for people affected by cancer, especially those underserved because of ethnicity or postcode, to share their stories and affect positive change to cancer care services.

 How does it work?